Turkish Coffee: from Past to Present

 We do not know how accurate the goatherd’s legend is, but we are sure that coffee was a popular beverage amongst the monks of the region as a stimulator during their night-long practices.
 For centuries coffee beans were roasted in the sun of the Arab Peninsula and consumed as a hot drink.

 It is believed that the people of the Ottoman Empire had their first acquaintance with coffee during their pilgrimage journeys to the holy lands.
 When the Ottomans conquered Egypt and Yemen in the early 16th century, coffee became a national drink of the Ottomans.
 The first coffeehouse was opened in the Tahtakale district of Istanbul by two Arabs, Hakem from Aleppo and Şems from Damascus, in 1554.
+It was the time of Suleiman the Magnificant.
 The grinding, roasting temperature, brewing method and presentation style used in the first coffee houses of Istanbul gave Turkish coffee its special characteristics.

 Turkish coffee has been the most authentic and popular way of enjoying coffee for hundreds of millions of people living in Northeast Africa, the Arab Peninsula and Asia Minor.
 Coffee began spreading all over the world from this region in the 16th century.
 Turkish coffee is different from the other types of coffee in many ways.
 Turkish coffee’s distinction starts with the grinding and goes through the whole process until after it is consumed.
 Turkish coffee is brewed from the finest ground coffee and without filtration during the process.
 To enjoy Turkish coffee at its best, one coffee bean is cut into 15,000 to 35,000 pieces, whereas one coffee bean is usually cut into 3,500 pieces for standard espresso.
 In the traditional way, Turkish coffee is brewed slowly in tiny coffee pots made of copper (called "cezve") and poured manually into the coffee cups (called "fincan"), which are produced specifically for the purpose and decorated with ornaments.
 Water and sweets, such as dried fruits and Turkish delight, accompany Turkish coffee when served.
 As there is no filtration of coffee during the brewing process, you should wait for a few minutes before drinking Turkish coffee while the coffee grounds settle at the bottom of the cup.
 Turkish coffee is a perfect way to socialise; drinking Turkish coffee is a ritual enjoyed best in company and sometimes followed by fortune telling.
 As the poet says, "Not the coffee, nor the coffeehouse is the longing of the soul.
 A friend is what the soul longs for, coffee is just the excuse".